raonieqr/Linketinder/README.md

   - Create Vacancies: Companys can now create job vacancies for their companies.
 The application will prompt for the vacancy name, description, and required skills.
 Skills are entered as a comma-separated list.
 This feature streamlines the process    of creating vacancies and finding suitable candidates.
   - Like Vacancies: Companies can now "like" vacancies posted by candidates that match their needs.
 This demonstrates interest in the vacancy and enables potential matches between companies and candidates.
   - View Matches: Candidates and companies can now view their mutual matches.
 Candidates can see the vacancies that have been "liked" by companies, and companies can see the candidates that have expressed interest.
-- **New** View Matches: Candidates and companies can now view their mutual matches.
+- View Matches: Candidates and companies can now view their mutual matches.
 Candidates can see the vacancies that have been "liked" by companies, and companies can see the candidates that have expressed interest.
+- **NEW** Database: Save application data in the future
 ## Contribution
 Contributions are welcome!
 If you encounter issues, bugs, or want to add new features, feel free to open a pull request.